fortrabbit/blog/introducing-password-authentication.md

 ---
 author: fl
 created: 2016-07-21
 published: true
-title:      "Introducing password authentication + dynamic help"
+title: Introducing password authentication + dynamic help
-excerpt:    "Better Windows support and smoother boarding."
+excerpt: Better Windows support and smoother boarding.
-lead:       "Boarding just got better.
-This new release makes it easier to get started with fortrabbit for new and novice users."
+lead: Boarding just got better.
+This new release makes it easier to get started with fortrabbit for new and novice users.

-keywords:   "UI, UX, design, funnel, username, password, windows hosting, novice, noob, QA, boarding"
+keywords: UI, UX, design, funnel, username, password, windows hosting, novice, noob, QA, boarding
-image:      "password-poster.gif"
+image: password-poster.gif
+tags:
+  - chronicles
 ---

 **This is new**: Just use your Account password, when you have trouble setting up SSH keys.
 Copy/paste actually working code examples directly from our documentation.
 See the [help article](https://help.fortrabbit.com/access-methods) on how to do it.